Monday, 28 December 2015

-Yeda Maria grew up in a very musical family who lived in Pinheiros, Sao Paulo.
-Her younger brother Horacio (Horacinho) turned out to be a fine guitarrist.
+Yeda Maria Scaglioni was born in 1943, in São Paulo.
+She grew up in a very musical family who lived in Pinheiros, São Paulo.
+Her younger brother Horácio (Horacinho), born in 1951, turned out to be a fine guitarrist and later a jazz bass player.

-Yeda recorded first for Copacabana, moved on to Chantecler and then, finally alighted at RCA Victor.
+Yeda recorded first for Copacabana, when she was only 12 years old, moved on to Chantecler and then, finally alighted at RCA Victor.

-Her greatest hit was probably 'O segredo' a cover of Joaquin Prieto's 'Il segreto' originally recorded by Donatella Moretti in Italy.
+Her greatest hit was probably 'O segredo', in 1963, a cover of Joaquin Prieto's 'Il segreto' originally recorded by Donatella Moretti in Italy.

 'Correio da Manhã' 8 August 1954; Yeda Maria records her very first platter for Copacabana Records: 'Dia do Papai', a waltz written by Vitor Simon to celebrate Father's Day.

-Radiomelodias, April 1960 - Yeda Maria was a regular at 'Ritmos para Juventude', a rock show commanded by Moreira Junior at Radio Nacional and TV Paulista.
+Revista Radiomelodias, April 1960 - Yeda Maria was a regular at 'Ritmos para a Juventude', a daily rock show at 4:30 pm, commanded by Moreira Junior, at Radio Nacional Paulista and on Sundays at 2:00 pm on TV Paulista, channel 5.

 Yeda Maria signs with Chantecler next to Jairo Rodrigues its director.
 Radiolandia #312, March 1960.